Borys Todurov: Civil position

 On 5 January the team of Ulyana Suprun announced a crowdsourcing competition to identify non-transparent purchases in Prozorro system.

 The only public participant in this flashmob was Evgenia Zakrevska, a lawyer.

 On 6 January, Evgenia Zakrevska published an accusation of The Heart Institute in inflating the prices for purchasing the drug "Cefopectam".

 On 6 January, Todurov denied these accusations, referring to the MOH order (No. 546) of 26 August 2015, which sets for state healthcare facilities the retail prices for this drug.
 They were not exceeded when purchased.

 The analysis of Zakrevskaya's page showed that her account was working for four days around the clock, which indicates that the lawyer's account was conducted not by one person.
 During this timeframe, the posts about Borys Todurov were actively published and commented on her Facebook page.

-Also, it was organized a massive cyber attack against Todurov.
+At the same time a massive cyber attack was organised against Todurov.

-On 9 January 2017, Borys Todurov's official page in Facebook was blocked, then it was blocked a personal account too.
+On 9 January 2017, Borys Todurov's official page in Facebook was blocked, then his personal account was blocked too.

-On 27 January a fake page was created, called "Borys Todurov gives one of his apartments", where were reported untrue data about his “possession of several apartments”.
-On this page, the author ostensibly wrote that Todurov would give one of his apartments just for "repost and subscribe to this page."
-The page was intensively promoted in Facebook, having achieved tens of thousands of impressions.
+On 27 January 2017 a fake page was created, called "Borys Todurov gives one of his apartments", making false claims about his “possession of several apartments”.
+On that page, the author ostensibly wrote that Todurov would give one of his apartments just for "repost and subscribe to this page."
+The page was promoted intensively on Facebook, having achieved tens of thousands of impressions.